Manhattan: (347) 941-0760

 The preceding list of fiduciary relationships is not exhaustive.

-If your company wants to bring, or needs a lawyer to defend it in, business litigation and you are located in the Manhattan, Manhattan City area, call Attorney David S. Rich at (347) 835-5688.
+If your company wants to bring, or needs a lawyer to defend it in, business litigation and you are located in the New York City metro area (including the borough of Manhattan), call Manhattan Business Litigation Attorney David S. Rich at (347) 835-5688.

 a Manhattan Employment and Business Litigation Law Firm, in New